xiangzhennan/shitcode-web/portfolio/Sprints/README.md

 * **Teams** - We use Teams to have our weekly meeting and schedule team standups.
 * **GitHub** - We use GitHub to share documents, implement version control and merge our outputs for effective collaboration.
 * **Kanban** - We use Kanban Board for task allocation and progress monitoring.
 It makes the progress of our project transparent and helps us more better monitor how far we've come and what's left to do.
+* **WeChat group** - We use WeChat (instant messaging App) group to communicate in our daily work and manage issues of the project in a timely manner.
 </br>

 <a name="_team"></a>